authok/lock/README.md

   connectionResolver: function (username, context, cb) {
     var domain = username.includes('@') && username.split('@')[1];
     if (domain) {
-      // If the username is test@authok.com, the connection used will be the `authok.com` connection.
+      // If the username is test@authok.cn, the connection used will be the `authok.cn` connection.
-      // Make sure you have a database connection with the name `authok.com`. cb({ type: 'database', name: domain });
+      // Make sure you have a database connection with the name `authok.cn`. cb({ type: 'database', name: domain });
     } else {
       // Use the default approach to figure it out the connection